retypeapp/retype/README.md

 **:zap: Lightning fast –** Don't blink.
 Retype was built for speed.

-**:muscle: Powerful –** Project level [configuration](project_configuration.md) using `retype.json` unlocks many more Retype features and customization.

 **:white_check_mark: Easy install –** [Installation](/getting_started.md) takes only a few seconds.
 Then you need at least one Markdown `.md` file which Retype will start building a new website from.

+**:muscle: Powerful –** Project level [configuration](project_configuration.md) using `retype.json` unlocks many more Retype features and customization.

 **:pencil2: Simple formatting –** Pages are [formatted](/formatting.md) using Markdown syntax.
-Some [page level configuration](/page_configuration.md) is possible, such as customizing the navigation `label` or `description` used by search engines.
+Page level [configuration](/page_configuration.md) is available, such as customizing the navigation `label` or `description` used by search engines.

-**:computer: Host anywhere –** Retype generates a basic HTML website that can be hosted on any web hosting service, such as [gh-pages by GitHub](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
+**:computer: Host anywhere –** Retype generates a basic HTML website that you can host on any web hosting service, such as [gh-pages by GitHub](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
 No special server-side software or external dependencies are required.
 You can host your Retype site as a public website or as a private website inside your organization.

+## Support

+Technical support questions are best asked in the [Discussions](https://github.com/retypeapp/retype/discussions).
+The discussions are monitored 24 hours a day and we will do our best to assist.

+If you find a defect or would like to submit a feature request, please create an [Issue](https://github.com/retypeapp/retype/issues) and we will investigate right away.